 Well, whatever.
 I don’t care what the researchers say.
 Judging by the results, it’s certainly working for SEI, which continually secures a spot on Fortune’s “100 Best Companies to Work For.”
 And as for my own office, let’s just say that I’ll try to set the tone for making my art as challenging as my business.

 Photograph (top) by sleepy_tree.
 Sourced via Flickr.
 Post by J.B.
 Wood, a corporate executive and work content editor at The High Calling.
 This article was first published by The High Calling.
 Reprinted with permission.

-Buy a year of happy mornings today, just $2.99.
-Read a poem a day, become a better writer.
-In October we’re exploring the theme Wine and Beer.
+Buy a year of happy mornings today, just $5.99.
+Read a poem a day, and get some inbox peace.